 As trainees working in LTFT you are subject, the same as FTE colleagues, to the New Junior Doctors Contract, 2016.
 The detailed arrangements regarding pay protection, on-call payments, and nodal pay points can be accessed by the BMA and NHS Employers Guidance.

-LTFT trainees can also seek advice within their Trusts from the Champions of Flexible Training, who work alongside the Guardians of Safe Working in each England NHS Trust.
+LTFT trainees can also get advice within their Trusts from the Champions of Flexible Training, who work alongside the Guardians of Safe Working in each England NHS Trust.
 Pension calculations are based on pro rata FTE pensionable income.
 Bank holidays are taken as leave pro rata to FTE colleagues.

-Career progression and training LTFT
+My career and training LTFT

 If any trainee, LTFT or otherwise has an ARCP in line with their calendar year of training but has not reached the end of a training year, e.g. CT1, CT2, ST4, ST5, the ARCP review is a comment on whether progression towards the end points is satisfactory for the time at which they are completing the report.

 When you are an LTFT trainee, in a similar way to FTE colleagues, you can assess your progress through Higher Training and calculate your CCT, using our CCT calculator.

 Many trainees take a period of absence from training for a number of reasons which can often vary in duration.
 This can include;